devanpellow/universal-search-seapoint/README.md

 - Covering the component with tests, unit and integration tests using RTL and Jest.
 - Implement fuzzy search.
 To do this I could use a library like https://www.fusejs.io/.
 - Currently my highlighting will remove space between strings if I search for a query that is mid-string.
 Like `cloud` in `Google Cloud Platform`.
 I would need to improve this.
+- Since the transactions contain a vendorId, I could have added a vendor name to the transaction object.
+Although a FE request for this would increase latency so it would be better to apply this on the backend.

 ## Core Features Checklist